PeterDessev/German-Equitorial-Mount/readme.md

 # GEM Driver

-A quick and dirty firmware for driving a german equitorial mount currently under development.
+A work in progress firmware for driving a german equitorial mount currently under development.
 A schematic for the electronics and publishing of .step files for the rest of the design are under way.
-The project is based on the Arduino Nano.
+The project is based on the Arduino Nano, but will be migrated to the STM32 in the future.

 ## TMC Stepper

 The main driver of the GEM is a TMC2209 configured over UART.
-The [TMCStepper library](https://github.com/teemuatlut/TMCStepper/tree/master) was used in the development of the driver, however was stripped down and modified to be more compatable with pure AVR-C, and less reliant on Arduino and their IDE.
-In the future, I would like to completely remove all traces of the Arduino Library to simplify building and development.
+The [TMCStepper library](https://github.com/teemuatlut/TMCStepper/tree/master) was used in the development of the driver, however was stripped down and modified to be more compatable with pure AVR-C.

 ## Building

-Before building initialize and update git submodules, if not already done, with
+Before building initialize and update git submodules, if not already done, with the following.

 ```zsh
 git submodule init
 git submodule update
 ```

 Bulding has been tested on Arch linux.
-In order to build first modify `ARDUINO_AVR_DIRECTORY` in `CMakeLists.txt` to the path of the `avr` folder in an Arduino installation.
-Then run:
+To build, run the following.

 ```zsh
 bash quickUpload.sh PORT
 ```

 Where PORT is the arudino's UART port.
+On linux this is usually `/dev/ttyUSB#`, on windows `com#`.

 # Schematic